-XI.
+XII.
 Receiving

-- 1. All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - Only one player is allowed in motion at a time.
-All motion must be parallel to the line of scrimmage and no motion is permitted toward the line of scrimmage. - 3.
-A player must have at least one foot or other body part in bounds, contacting the ground first with possession. - In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - Interceptions are NOT returnable.
-In the event of an interception, the ball will be returned to the 40-yard line for the first down.
+- 1. All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - 2.
+Only one player is allowed in motion at a time.
+All motion must be lateral to the line of scrimmage and no motion is permitted toward the line of scrimmage. - A player must have at least one foot or other body part in bounds, contacting the ground first with possession. - In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense.

-XII.
+XIII.
 Rushing the Passer